ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Experiments

 \subsection{Functional Scene Graph Construction Evaluation}

-\textbf{Dataset}: Behavior-1k \cite{li2024behavior1k} is an Isaac Sim-based simulation platform widely used in studies related to 3D scene understanding and robot manipulation.
-It offers a variety of indoor environments, from which we select three typical scenes.
-We also conduct experiments in real-world environments, including a kitchen, an office pantry, and a tabletop scene.
+\textbf{Dataset}: We primarily evaluate our framework in real-world settings, including a kitchen, an office pantry, and a tabletop scene.
+To isolate and validate our static initialization module, we also use three indoor scenes from the Behavior-1k \cite{li2024behavior1k} simulation dataset, as they are densely populated with articulated objects.
 In total, our evaluation includes 79 articulated objects and 139 functional elements.

-\textbf{Baselines}: We compare the functional element detection ability in our scene graph construction approach with OpenFunGraph \cite{zhang2025open} and Lost\&Found \cite{behrens2025lost}.
-All the following experiments in \Cref{sec:exp} are conducted on a desktop PC equipped with an Intel I7-13790F CPU and an Nvidia RTX 4090 GPU.
+\textbf{Baselines}: We compare against two SOTA functional scene graph methods FunGraph \cite{rotondi2025fungraph} and OpenFunGraph \cite{zhang2025open}, and a concurrent 3D functional understanding work Fun3DU \cite{corsetti2025fun3du}.
+We also introduce two ablations: \textbf{ArtiSG (w.o human)} relies purely on static initialization without demonstrations, and \textbf{ArtiSG (w.o top-k)} further replaces optimal viewpoint selection with random frames.
+Notably, all baselines and ablations utilize only static RGB-D scans, whereas \textbf{ArtiSG (ours)} leverages both static scans and human demonstrations.
+We utilize the prompts ``handle'', ``knob'', and ``button'' in our experiments.
+Evaluations in \Cref{sec:exp} are conducted on a desktop PC equipped with an Intel I7-13790F CPU and an NVIDIA RTX 4090 GPU.

-\textbf{Metrics}: We evaluate the accuracy of functional 3D scene graphs using the precision rate, recall rate, and F1 value of functional element nodes.
-We also utilize the query success rate R@$k$ as defined in OpenFunGraph \cite{zhang2025open}.
-This metric evaluates object retrieval capability by considering the top-$k$ most likely objects in 3D scene graphs, with the retrieval counted as successful if the correct object is among them.